 2.2.
 Authorship and Author’s Responsibility

-If the number of authors is greater than 6, there should be a list of each author's role for the submitted paper.
-If any persons who do not meet above three criteria, they may be placed as contributors in Acknowledgments section.
+If any persons who do not meet following conditions, they may be placed as contributors in Acknowledgments section.
 Description of co-first authors or co-corresponding authors is also accepted if corresponding author believes that their roles are equally contributed.

 The corresponding author takes primary responsibility for communication with the journal during the manuscript submission, peer review, and publication process, and typically ensures that all the journal’s administrative requirements, such as providing details of authorship, ethics committee approval, clinical trial registration documentation, and gathering conflict of interest forms and statements, are properly completed, although these duties may be delegated to one or more coauthors.
 The corresponding author should be available throughout the submission and peer review process to respond to editorial queries in a timely way, and should be available after publication to respond to critiques of the work and cooperate with any requests from the journal for data or additional information should questions about the paper arise after publication.
 Authors are responsible for the whole content of each article.

 2.3.
 Conflict-of-Interest Statement